jasperdj/avrios-currency-exchange/docs/development-timeline.md

   - Notice: that the crawler manager isn't as fleshed out as datastore.
 This is because of AGILE development, I just need to know the basic high level interactions between the datastore and EcbCrawlManager
   - Achievement: I've achieved time complexity O(1) for every data store operation.
 - Task 10: implement data store with BDD
+  - Test coverage LocalDateRingBuffer: 92% line coverage
+  - Test coverage CurrencyConversionRateContainerStore: 95% line coverage
-  - Achievement: 92% line coverage
+  - Test coverage currencyConversionRateContainer: 92% line coverage
 -